 Topics are satisfyingly diverse, with recent show names including “I wish I had taken that,” “Tears, Trump, Quals and Competition” and the simple “Three Photographers in a Pub.”

 You're probably already aware of the photo news site Peta Pixel, but did you know they also did a podcast?

-Hosted by Mike James, a retired newspaper photographer and magazine editor, this twice-weekly show fuses together news, opinions, humour and real-world experience to help you stay up to date with what’s going on in the photo industry.
+Mostly hosted by Mike "Sharky" James, a retired newspaper photographer and magazine editor, this once twice-weekly show fused together news, opinions, humor and real-world experience – but is not being produced as regularly in 2020 as it was in previous years.

 Launched in 2008, This Week in Photo is one of the longest running photography-centric shows in the industry.

-Hosted by Frederick Van Johnson, the audio and video podcast centres around a weekly round-table discussion of the major developments in the world of photography, along with one-on-one interviews with big name photographers and companies.
+Hosted by Frederick Van Johnson, the audio and video podcast centers around a weekly round-table discussion of the major developments in the world of photography, photo critiques and one-on-one interviews with big name photographers and companies.

-With the show reaching episode 556 at time of writing, recent discussions include how to influence photographers, the psychology of photography, and the truth about photographic gear.
+With the show having hundreds and hundreds of episodes to choose from, discussions include how to influence photographers, the psychology of photography, and the truth about photographic gear.